Skip to content

 What is a NAS, and do I need one in 2026?

-Plain-English explainer for what a NAS actually is, how it compares to iCloud / Google One / external drive, and a 5-question test to decide whether your household needs one.
+Plain-English explainer for what a NAS actually is, how it compares to iCloud, Google One, or an external drive, and a test for whether you need one.

 Read explainer